 Bourbon has a rich history in this area.
 A short ride across the Ohio River, Louisville, Ky., is just minutes from Southern Indiana.
 95% of the world’s bourbon is made in Kentucky, and Louisville has several distilleries that offer tours and tastings of this true American spirit.
 Once back in Southern Indiana, head to Starlight Distillery for its brandies, bourbons, rye whiskeys, flavored whiskeys, rum and gin.

 The craft beverage scene is alive and well in Southern Indiana.
 The area’s breweries provide spots to relax with friends and family while you enjoy specialty craft brews.
 Crisp air, patio sitting, ball game watching, beer sipping... pure bliss.

 As the weather gets a bit chillier, you may want to find things to do indoors.
-There are many museums to choose from offering a look at the region’s rich history, arts and culture.
-They will surely keep you entertained when you can't get outdoors.
+There are many unique museums to choose from offering a look at the region’s rich history, arts and culture.
+They will surely keep you entertained when you can’t get outdoors.
 Look for seasonal exhibits and annual events like the Howard Steamboat Museum’s Car Show and Vintage Fire Museum’s Annual Muster, both in September.

 Kentucky Kingdom, located just across the river in Louisville, Kentucky, is extending its season this fall for “Pumpkins at Kentucky Kingdom”.
 The new, fall-themed event offers family-friendly entertainment, towering pumpkin sculptures, trick-or-treating and fall photo opportunities.

 Catch the crisp fall breeze and autumn colors from the Ohio River atop the historic Belle of Louisville.
 Climb aboard the 100+-year-old steamboat for sightseeing cruises, historic programs, dinners, live music and more.
 This September the Belle is hosting two pirate-themed cruises for buccaneers of all ages.